sapcc/keppel/docs/drivers/federation-openstack-basic.md

-# Name claim driver: `openstack-basic`
+# Federation driver: `openstack-basic`

-A simple name claim driver for use with the [`keystone` auth driver](./auth-keystone.md).
+A simple federation driver for use with the [`keystone` auth driver](./auth-keystone.md).
 Claims are checked against a hardcoded whitelist.
 This driver is OpenStack-specific since it translates auth tenant IDs (i.e., project IDs) into project names before checking.